julython/julython.github.com/_source/content/rackspace.rst

 The Datastore_ on `Google Appengine`_ like other NoSQL_ databases does not require any schema modifications or table creation staments.
-This is great for development as you can freely change your data models or add new ones without any errors or extra work.
+This is great for development, as you can freely change your data models or add new ones without any errors or extra work.
 Tranditional `relational databases`_ require a bit more hand holding.
 If you haven't heard it yet you should use South_ to manage migrations.
 On top of managing the standard `alter table`_ statements it also